-BTT recently completed an assessment of Dorian’s impact to mangrove coverage, and the final report was sobering.
-An area of 91-square kilometers was damaged or destroyed, including nearly 74% of Grand Bahama’s mangroves and 40% of Abaco’s.
-In partnership with Bahamas National Trust, BTT has drafted a plan to help restore this critical flats habitat and put local fishing guides to work.
-Without such a plan, these mangroves could take a decade or more to recover on their own.
+Bonefish & Tarpon Trust’s assessment of Dorian’s impact to mangrove coverage is sobering.
+An area of 91 square kilometers was damaged or destroyed, including nearly 74 percent of Grand Bahama’s mangroves and 40 percent of Abaco’s.
+These mangroves could take a decade or more to recover on their own.
 And in the most severely impacted locations, sites where seed banks were blown out, they may not recover at all.

 Please email firstname.lastname@example.org regarding Orvis selections and benefit fulfillment.